 A giraffe in Beijing

-Despite the excitement caused by the giraffe, it was only a decade later, in 1433, that an imperial decree limited foreign trade and travel.
+Despite the excitement caused by the giraffe, it was only a decade later, in 1433, that an imperial decree came to limit all foreign trade and travel.
 New decrees in 1449 and 1452 restricted foreign commerce even further, and each new law had increasingly severe penalties attached to it.
-The ban was eventually extended to coastal shipping so that “there was not an inch of planking on the seas.”
-In the end the anti-commercialism of the Confucian scholars defeated the entrepreneurial curiosity of eunuchs such as Zheng He.
-Restricting international trade was a way for the Confucians to impose their outlook on the country, but it was also a way to enhance their power at the expense of their hated opponents.
+The ban was eventually extended to all coastal shipping so that “there was not an inch of planking on the seas.”
+In the end the anti-commercial attitude of the Confucian scholars defeated the entrepreneurial curiosity of eunuchs such as Zheng He.
+Restricting international trade was a way for the Confucians to impose their outlook on the country, but it was also a way to enhance their power at the expense of their opponents at court.

 In Our Time, “Ming Voyages”